QualiSystems/devguide_source/_cloudproviders/9.0.0/configuring-deployment-paths.md

 ### Setting up the deployment type and image

 Let's start by configuring a new deployment path.

+In the **Deployments** folder, rename the *deployment-path.yaml* to the name of the deployment option.
+For example, "my-deployment-path.yaml".

-In the **Deployments** folder, open the *deployment-path.yaml*, and locate the following line:
+Open the yaml and locate the following line:

 {% highlight yaml %}
 vendor.resource.MyDeploymentPath:
 {% endhighlight %}

-Replace "MyDeploymentPath" with the new display name of the new deployment path (spaces are supported).
+Replace "MyDeploymentPath" with the new display name of the deployment path (spaces are supported).
 For example: "My Test Path".

 {% highlight yaml %}
 vendor.resource.My Test Path: